jothepro/doxygen-awesome-css/docs/customization.md

 ## Share your customizations

-If you customized the theme with custom colors, spacings, font-sizes, etc. and you want to share your creation with others, you can to this [here](https://github.com/jothepro/doxygen-awesome-css/discussions/13).
+If you have customized the theme with custom colors, spacings, font-sizes, etc. and you want to share your creation with others, you can do this [here](https://github.com/jothepro/doxygen-awesome-css/discussions/13).

 I am always curious to learn about how you made the theme look even better!